SmokeMonsterPacks/Mega-Sg-Jailbreak/README.md

   - plus:
     - CD BIOS replacement works now after a reboot
     - Coleco Gradius mapper + flash memory supported.
-Use extention .CF0 for this game.
+Use extension .CF0 for this game.
     - Coleco Jungle Hunt / Learning with Leeper had stuttering scrolling.
 This is fixed.
     - Coleco Risky Rick console detection fixed.
 Note: there are two versions of the game.
 A full version and a demo version.
 If the game does not let you progress to level 2, it is the demo version.
     - Fixed Super Game Module AY-3-8910 write delay.
 This fixes the pitch of speech on Wizard of Wor.